M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/ExtensionMethods/ObjVerEx/Readme.md

 This could be also implemented for all other methods where the identifier may be invalid or not set like ``GetPropertyAs<T>``.
 If someone would implement this or similar functions I would probably use it.

+## CanCurrentUserChangePermissions

+This method is needed when a property was changes which influences the result of the permission checks.

+If you want to give only access to CEO, legal department and one employee who has to approve it then you may need ChangePermissions access to change the value of Approver's user id which is part of the NACL definition.

+The method works analog to the existing methods
+- ObjVerEx.CanCurrentUserRead(SessionInfo sessionInfo)
+- ObjVerEx.CanCurrentUserWrite(SessionInfo sessionInfo)
+- ObjVerEx.CanCurrentUserDelete(SessionInfo sessionInfo)

+as new method
+- ObjVerEx.CanCurrentUserChangePermissions(SessionInfo sessionInfo)

+The value of the sessionInfo can be taken from the vault object of the EventHandlerEnvironment.